Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6: Magnetometry on twin-free crystals

 Figure~\ref{fig1}(a-b) presents the crystal and reciprocal-space structure of \ch{Na_3Co_2SbO_6}, which has the same space group ($C2/m$) as $\alpha$-\ch{RuCl_3} \cite{JohnsonPRB2015,CaoPRB2016}.
 A peculiarity common to both structures is in the stacking: adjacent honeycomb layers are offset from each other by $-\mathbf{a}/3$, hence we have $a/c\approx-3\cos\beta$, with $[a,\,b,\,c]=[5.371,\,9.289,\,5.653]\,\mathrm{\AA}$ and $\beta=108.6^\circ$ in \ch{Na_3Co_2SbO_6} \cite{YanPRM2019}.
-The honeycomb layer's orthorhombic distortion is tiny: $\sqrt{3}a/b-1 < 0.002$ \cite{YanPRM2019,StratanNJC2019} (also true for $\alpha$-\ch{RuCl_3} \cite{CaoPRB2016}), yet it removes the Co sites' $S_6$ (and $C_3$) symmetry [Fig.~\ref{fig1}(a)].
+Similar to $\alpha$-\ch{RuCl_3} \cite{CaoPRB2016}, the orthorhombic distortion in the honeycomb layer of \ch{Na_3Co_2SbO_6} is tiny: the distortion is measured as $\sqrt{3}a/b-1 < 0.002$ \cite{YanPRM2019,StratanNJC2019}.
+Yet, we find that such a small distortion removes the overall $S_6$ and $C_3$ symmetries.
 We will next show the far-reaching consequences on the magnetism using a rare growth product: twin-free single crystals.
 Such crystals can be found by screening with Raman spectroscopy (Fig.~\ref{figS1} in \cite{SM}), and ultimately verified with $X$-ray diffraction [Fig.~\ref{fig1}(c)].
 They have a well-defined $T_\mathrm{N}$ of about 6.6~K (Fig.~\ref{figS2} in \cite{SM}) with sample-dependent variation of no more than 1 K possibly caused by structural imperfections.
-The variation is considerably smaller than in the literature \cite{ViciuJSSC2007,WongJSSC2016,YanPRM2019,StratanNJC2019}, and our samples have very few stacking faults [Fig.~\ref{fig1}(c)] compared to a previous report \cite{YanPRM2019}.
+The variation is considerably smaller than in the literature \cite{ViciuJSSC2007,WongJSSC2016,YanPRM2019,StratanNJC2019}.
+This is in line with the facts that our best crystals have very few stacking faults [Fig.~\ref{fig1}(c)] compared to a previous report \cite{YanPRM2019}, and that the observed Bragg intensities agree well with calculation based on the ideal crystal structure [Fig.~\ref{fig1}(d)].
+Our further refinement attempts suggest that the agreement cannot be improved by introducing anti-site disorder between Co and Sb \cite{YanPRM2019}.
+While the data do not allow us to rule out disorder in the Na layers \cite{YanPRM2019}, we consider its role to be minor because such disorder is expected to cause stacking faults which are rare in our crystals.